Should I refuse the Breathalyzer test?

 When to Refuse the Breath Test:

 Refusing to take the Breathalyzer/Datamaster test will result in the DMV attempting to revoke your license for at least a year.
 You have to make a decision between driving privileges and a DWI conviction.
 If you have had a couple of drinks and are not sure if you are "okay to take the test," you probably are not okay.
 Refuse it unless you have a job such as a cab or truck driver that absolutely requires you to drive for work.

 When you should take the Breathalyzer Test:

-If you have never been convicted of DWI, and if you have consumed no more than 2 bottled beers over the prior 4 - 5 hours, you may be better off taking a "Breathalyzer" chemical test.
+If you have consumed no more than 2 bottled beers over the prior 4 - 5 hours, and if you have had nothing to drink within the last 2 hours, you may be better off taking a "Breathalyzer" chemical test.
 It should show that your BAC was below a .08%, and taking the test could save your driving privileges.